fernandr/mcp-postman/README.md

 # Add API key

-API key is required to access the OpenWheather API (in this example).
+API key is required to access the OpenWeather API (in this example).

 In OpenWheather: